Exawind/openturbine/_sources/theory/gen-alpha.rst.txt

 Time integration: Generalized-Alpha
 -----------------------------------

-OpenTurbine time-integration is achieved with a Lie-group generalized-:math:`\alpha` algorithm, described in detail by [@Bruls-etal:2012].
+Kynema time-integration is achieved with a Lie-group generalized-:math:`\alpha` algorithm, described in detail by [@Bruls-etal:2012].
 This algorithm is second-order time accurate and summarized here for completeness.
 For a system represented as